HOW MY MOM STOPPED A HOMICIDAL MANIAC

 – If you have a typical child, raise them to be compassionate towards those who are less lovable.
 (My classmates Sherri H. and Polly M. were two magnificent examples of this in my life.
 They were firm, but fair when dealing with me.
 All through those painful years they never once made me feel rejected the way other classmates did.
 You can’t imagine my gratitude for that).

-(My 11 year old asked me to let you know this next part is REALLY important…ready?)
+My 11 year old asked me to let you know this next part is REALLY important.

 Our child is risking their social survival by confiding in us about the bullying.
 We have to prove to them that we will settle for nothing less than the bullying stopped and that everyone, including our child is safe.
 It means they see us continue to follow through until that bullied child is protected and is getting help if needed.

 That’s FAR different from just calling the school and thinking we’ve done our job.
 It’s a HUGE risk for our child to get involved.
 As adults, we need to step up and become magnificent leaders who won’t stop until our child sees “right” prevail.
-If they trust is with this information we MUST NOT FAIL THEM!
+If they trust is with this information we must be their champion and ensure the bullying ends, removing them from the school if no other option works.

 – If you have a socially challenged child, get them the help they require.
 My mom finally got me into counseling and that along with other circumstances created an opportunity for me to accept, love and forgive myself, my father and the bullies.